EyalBrilling/KNN-Preceptron-SVM-and-Pa-taggers-/README.md

 # The data

 The dataset to be learnt and tagged is Iris flowers classification.
 There are 3 Iris flower species with five features per instance.
-In the train_x file there are 240 Iris flower feature instance to learn from.
+In the train_x file there are 240 Iris flower feature instances to learn from.
 Each instance is a feature vector which contains 5 features seperated by commas. each flower instance is seperated by newline. the corresponding train_y file contains the correct labels(species type).
 The tags start at 0( tags are 0,1 or 2).
 Each tag is seperated by newline.

 # The output